daplayer/daplayer.github.io/download.md

 ---
 layout: page
 title: Download
-icon: desktop-download
 section: download
-description: Download the installer for your system or check for packages for your Linux distribution or how to build the software from source.
+description: Download the installer for your system or check for packages available for your Linux distribution.
 permalink: /download/
 locale: en
 ---

-DaPlayer tries to be compatible with Windows 7, 8, 8.1 and 10, with Mac OS X (only tested on Sierra but it should just work on older versions) and with Linux (it should basically work on any system where Chromium runs).
+DaPlayer tries to be compatible with Windows 7, 8, 8.1 and 10, with macOS (only tested on Sierra but it should just work on older versions) and with GNU/Linux (it should basically work on any system where Chromium runs).

 ## Downloads for Windows